Autobiography of a Brown Buffalo: Chapters 1–5

 Returning to the central focus of the narrative, the narrator arrives at Ted Casey's house and rings the bell.
 No one is home.
 He then goes to the office of his psychiatrist.
 Although the psychiatrist is meeting with a patient the narrator bangs on the door.
 When the psychiatrist opens the door, the narrator tells him he is leaving.
 The psychiatrist patiently asks him to wait, but the narrator leaves.

-Having stopped off to pick up some scotch and now already drunk, the narrator goes to Trader JJ's, a San Francisco bar he frequents.
+Having stopped off to pick up some scotch and now drunk, the narrator goes to Trader JJ's, a San Francisco bar he frequents.
 He has packed his belongings and plans to store them in the bar's basement.
 Inside the bar, he talks with a mixed group of misfits who are his friends and form a community.
 They include Maria, a Jewish bisexual hustler, and Jose, a struggling homosexual artist.
 The patrons of the bar function by insulting each other.
 Maria teases the narrator about a former girlfriend, June MacAdoo.
 The two had dated for three months two years before.
 Shortly after June unexpectedly dumped the narrator, the narrator found out he failed the bar exam.
 He studied for three months and retook the exam.
 This time he passed.
 He was still heartbroken, however, and was no longer particularly interested in the law.

 After leaving some of his belongings at the bar the narrator visits Maryjane and Bertha, two friends.
 He regards the women as friends, having found he could not sleep with them because of impotence brought on by his broken heart.
 At their apartment, the narrator finds not only the two women but Ted Casey.
 Ted is dressed in flashy clothes and is bossing the two, normally strong-willed, women, around.
 No longer a seaman, he has become a successful drug dealer.
 The narrator drinks most of a bottle of champagne that has been spiked with mescaline.
 The four drive-in Ted's Cadillac to an expensive Italian restaurant to eat.
 At the restaurant, Ted shows off his wealth and his power.
 The group eats and snorts coke.

 After dinner the four drive to Trader JJ's.
 Maryjane and Ted leave the car but Bertha and the narrator stay behind.
 The narrator initiates a brief sexual encounter that ends when he quickly cums.
 Bertha is sympathetic.
 The two then join the others in the bar.
 In the bar, the narrator calls June, his ex-girlfriend.
 At first, she seems interested in seeing him but then tells him she is engaged.
 The narrator hangs up.
 More drinking and drunken revelry take place in the bar.
 The narrator eventually passes out, bringing an end to the day.